xperseguers/t3ext-cloudflare/Documentation/Introduction/Index.rst

 improvement in performance and a decrease in spam and other attacks.

 .. figure:: ../Images/overview-cloudflare.png
+	:alt: System overview

-	:alt: System overview with and without CloudFlare
+	System overview with and without CloudFlare.

 CloudFlare's system gets faster and smarter as their community of users grows larger.
 They have designed the system to scale with their goal in mind: helping power and protect the entire Internet.